Popcorn: Popping mechanism

 As the oil and water in the kernel are heated, they turn into steam.
 Under these conditions, the starch inside the kernel gelatinizes and softens.
-The steam pressure increases until the breaking point of the hull is reached; a pressure of approximately 135 psi and a temperature of 356 F. The hull ruptures, causing a sudden drop in pressure inside the kernel and a corresponding rapid expansion of the steam, which expands the starch and proteins of the endosperm into airy foam.
+The steam pressure increases until the breaking point of the hull is reached: a pressure of approximately 135 psi and a temperature of 356 F. The hull ruptures, causing a sudden drop in pressure inside the kernel and a corresponding rapid expansion of the steam, which expands the starch and proteins of the endosperm into an airy foam.
 As the foam rapidly cools, the starch and protein polymers set into the familiar crispy puff.

 Special varieties are grown to improve popping yield.
 Though the kernels of some other types will pop, the cultivated strain for popcorn is Zea mays everta, which is a variety of flint corn.

-White versus yellow popcorn

-The main differences between white and yellow popcorn lie in their appearance, texture, flavor, and size: